krishaamer/green-filter-research/research/introduction.md

 />
 ```

-I grew up reading science fiction books in the 1990s and their influence on my outlook towards future possibilities continues until present day.
-Star Trek has a portable device called a ***tricorder*** (fig. 1), which enables imagined future humans fix all kinds of problems from scanning for minerals inside a cave to scanning human bodies for medical information.
-I would love to have such a device for consumer choices and financial decisions - to know what to buy and which businesses to do business with.
-Robots are already part of our lives; this thesis proposal was partially written using Google’s and Apple’s Voice recognition software, allowing me to transcribe notes with the help of an AI assistant.

-As a foreigner living in Taiwan, I’ve relied extensively on Google Maps’ AI assistant to move around efficiently, including to find food and services.
-Even when we don’t realize it, AI assistants are already helping us with many mundane tasks, and while it takes incredibly complex computational algorithms to achieve this in the background, it’s become so commonplace, we don’t even think about it.
+As a foreigner living in Taiwan, I’ve relied extensively on Google Maps’ AI assistant to move around efficiently, including to find food and services, when writing in Chinese, Apple’s text predicion translates pinyin to hanzi.
+Even when we don’t realize it, AI assistants are already helping us with many mundane tasks.
+While it takes incredibly complex computational algorithms to achieve this in the background, it’s become so commonplace, we don’t even think about it.
 From this point of view, another AI assistant to help us with greener shopping decisions linked to eco-friendly investing doesn’t sound so much of a stretch.

 ``` mdx-code-block
 <Figure